 What’s that smell?

 While the occasion bad smell might not be something to worry about, persistent odours from drains and toilets can indicate an issue with your plumbing.
 A main sewer line can become clogged and when this happens the smells linger in the pipes and enter your home.
-As well as being unpleasant, it can turn into a larger job if not address quickly.
+As well as being unpleasant, it can turn into a larger job if not address quickly and decrease the value of your property.

 If you notice a sudden reduction in water pressure this could be a sign you need a plumber to investigate.
 Some causes won’t require work, such as shared pipelines impacting apartments, other may need immediate action.
 Your pipes may have a leak, they may be clogged or even corroded.
 If the low pressure is only appearing from certain taps, it may actually be your fixtures that need replacing.